 It's normal to have these thoughts and concerns.
 If they begin to interfere with how you are able to function on a regular basis, talk to your care provider.

 The "What Does It Mean That I Have Nothing Done Yet?"
 Fear

 "By the time I hit my second trimester with my last child I had the nursery painted and decorated, the house baby-proofed, purchased, washed, and stored three different kinds of bottles, bought an entire wardrobe, and organized and reorganized everything five times over.
-I haven't even begin to think of names for this baby?
+I haven't even begun to think of names for this baby?
 Does that mean I'm not as committed?!"

 No. It means you're a parent now and it's basically impossible to devote as much time to preparing when you have a child in tow.

 The "What If Something Happens To The Baby?"
 Fear

 This is a fear moms can have about baby one as well as two, but with baby two it's a little more intense.
 You know what it's like to love a child now and therefore

 how high the stakes are, and the logistics of a NICU stay are complicated when you already have one child at home.
 The "How Am I Supposed To Start Over Again?"
 Fear

 a while since I had a newborn.
 Even if it wasn't actually that long ago it sometimes feels like a very long time ago.
 Am I really going to go through the sleeplessness and the diapers and the crying and the constant feedings and the "not being able to talk to this kid to figure out what they need" game?
 And I'm going to do that while continuing to care for my first child?
 Why have I done this?

 In these moments, I recommend looking at some old baby pictures of your firstborn and remembering how adorable little squishy infants are.